 When to Get a Bruise Checked Out

 In most cases, bruises or blood spots aren’t a cause for concern.
-If they appear suddenly without an injury, these can be signs of an infection or another problem that needs immediate medical attention.
+However, if a bruise appears suddenly without an injury, it can be a sign of a problem that needs immediate medical attention.

 Medications or medical conditions can cause you to bruise more frequently, including:

 - Infections, like sepsis.

 It’s normal to notice an occasional bruise and not remember bumping into anything.
 But if you experience unexplained bruising more often than usual, talk to your doctor.

 It happens to everyone: You’re undressing or bathing and notice a dark, sensitive bruise on your arm or leg.
 Most likely, you’ve bumped your limb without paying much attention.

 But bruising without injury can also happen.
 It may have more serious implications.
 You may have an underlying health condition that makes your skin likely to bruise.

 Causes of unexplained bruising can be harmless or serious.
 They include:

 - Age.
 Our skin gets thinner as we get older, so older adults are more prone to getting bruises from mild bumps.

 - Sex.
 Women tend to bruise more easily than men.